golemfactory/yapapi-service-manager/README.md

 ## yapapi-service-manager vs yapapi

 The official Golem python requestor development library is [yapapi](https://github.com/golemfactory/yapapi).
-`yayapi` is used internally in `yapapi-service-manager`, so there's exactly nothing `yayapi-service-manager` can do that is not available in pure `yapapi`.
+`yayapi` is used internally in `yapapi-service-manager`, so there's exactly nothing this library can do that is not available in pure `yapapi`.

 `yapapi-service-manager` provides a higher-level services API than `yapapi`.
 Main features: